markirby/mark-kirby.co.uk/content/_posts/2013-02-22-from-php-hobbyist-to-pro-ruby-developer-course-1-setting-up-the-hipster-blog.md

 categories:
   - post
 ---
-This is the first part of a longer course I&#8217;m developing for an Intern I&#8217;ve hired who we are guiding through the process of becoming a &#8216;pro developer&#8217;.
+This is the first part of a longer course I'm developing for an Intern I've hired who we are guiding through the process of becoming a 'pro developer'.
 In time these notes will form part of a larger post.

 ## Ensure you are on a Mac or Linux machine